 If the current command was invoked from the transient prefix command PREFIX, then it returns the active infix arguments.
 If the current command was not invoked from PREFIX, then it returns the set, saved or default value for PREFIX.

-This function return the value of ARG as it appears in ARGS.
+This function returns the value of ARG as it appears in ARGS.

 For a switch a boolean is returned.
 For an option the value is